Was the shopkeeper injured in a recent shootout near Srinagar a militant?

 According to Pankaj Singh, CRPF spokesperson in Srinagar, Fayaz was ferrying the militants on the scooter.
 “He was ferrying those militants and there’s a previous record on him as well,” said Singh.
 “When they were stopped at the naka, they were three men.
 The second pillion rider got down and shot dead a jawan.
 After that, they got hit by bullets.
 Two pistols were recovered from them.”

-A senior police officer in Srinagar also claimed that Fayaz was driving the scooter.
-“The police have already clarified that he’s a militant.
-We have recovered the scooty as well,” he said.
+A top police official in Srinagar also claimed that Fayaz was driving the scooter.
+“The police have already clarified that he’s a militant,” he said.
 Asked about Fayaz’s family’s version of events, he said, “These are all the subject matter of investigation and inquiry is being conducted.”

-Note: This story has been updated to include fresh statements made by police officers.
+However, the police make conflicting claims about the scooter allegedly driven by the militants.
+“We have recovered the scooty as well,” said the top police official.
+Two other senior police officials in Srinagar told Scroll.in that the scooter has not been recovered.